Q: How is the COVID-19 crisis going to impact ecommerce employment?

 A. Generally speaking, no. Many of the same strategies and tactics apply but there are differences, most notably the customer journey.
 B2C’ers live in a world of brand building, instant gratification, product based pricing, direct decision making, highly sensitive media consumption, speed to fulfillment and generally lower SKU counts compated with B2B.
 B2B’ers, on the other hand, focus on lead generation, higher SKU counts, larger/more complex sales cycles, consumer specific pricing, direct and distributed sales, trigger driven media consumption and speed to fulfillment.
 Also, B2B’ers sometimes have to work within regulatory and compliance constraints (think business insurance), as well as product customization (think circuit boards for specific manufacturing applications).
 But many successfully make the transition.
 I see it all the time.
 Customer centricity is one of the things that is bringing the B2B and B2C marketing worlds closer together.
 B2B did not traditionally have the data or the techstack to address things like personalization, but that has changed due to big data collection and insight development.

-Q: What are the biggest challenges hiring an executive marketing leader in today’s hyper-competitive market?
+Q: What are the biggest challenges I’ll face hiring an executive marketing leader in today’s hyper-competitive market?

 A: There are many. not the least of which is that we are in a candidate-driven market.
-Executive level marketing leaders with strong digital backgrounds, plus experience in more traditional marketing channels and who are also adept in technology, are highly sought after and have many choices.
-Compensation packages must be highly competitive, with performance bonuses that richly reward over achievement.
+Executive level marketing leaders with strong digital backgrounds plus experience in more traditional marketing channels and who are also adept in technology are very highly sought after and have many choices.
+Compensation packages must be highly competitive, with performance bonuses that richly reward over-achievement.

 Q: Any advice on how to move from a top ecommerce position into a higher level marketing leadership role?